MonikaSzucs/comp-3015-php/README.md

 - show with github link you record
 - can do a unlisted youtube video make it less than 2 minutes

+## Run on local host to see in browser and terminal
+php -S localhost:3000

+## to run a file in terminal
+php main.php